 2. Sunset Bay

+Some of the best bay fishing in Corpus Christi, TX, can be found at Sunset Bay.
 This fishing spot is popular with those who like wade fishing.
-Because of the oyster shell on the bottom, you should wear hard-soled reef boots.
+Because of the oyster shells on the bottom, you should wear hard-soled reef boots.
 In warm weather, wear long wading pants to protect against jellyfish stings.

 To get to Sunset Bay, take the Harbor Bridge from Corpus Christi north into Portland on Highway 181.
 Take the Moore Avenue exit, then turn right onto Bayview Boulevard.
 Turn right on Sunset Street, which will take you to Sunset Park and Sunset Bay.